posh-crouton/posh-wiki-wasm/src/Wiki.Posh.Wasm/Resources/Blog/2025-01-24-adblock-is-starting-to-make-things-worse.md

+---
-## Adblock is starting to make my experience worse.
+title: Adblock is starting to make my experience worse.
+---

 <p>
     I'm a pretty big advocate for blocking ads.
 Part of the way I do this is using Proton VPN's